Kicking off NSSE’s listening tour: What’s in the future for student engagement?

 The second group related to where those students come from.
 Not only has ‘the who’ changed as universities continue to recruit a more diverse student body, but there has been growth in the number of students who come from abroad, students who learn English as a second language, greater numbers of students from rural towns, and certainly greater numbers of students from urban environments.

 The last group relates to what students academically bring with them.
-Students enter college of all ages, so students bring knowledge that comes with age and being an adult learner.
+Students of all ages enter college, so students bring knowledge that comes with age and being an adult learner.
 Many students now transfer-in with credits from both high school dual enrollment and from other colleges.
 Transfer students also bring other degrees such as associate degrees and certificates.

 Do current measures of engagement adequately cover what is essential to the improvement of student learning?
 What new forms of engagement should we assess?

 In the discussion of the second questions, participants’ comments sorted into four, unranked groups.